codematrix/agentic-ai-design-patterns/readme.md

 To keep things simple and to reduce unnecessary complexity, the examples will minimize framework dependencies.
 We've chosen [Pydantic AI](https://ai.pydantic.dev/) for our agentic AI development as it is both lightweight and provides the essential building blocks for building production-quality `Agentic AI workflows`

-All use cases (except for one) leverages [Pydantic Graphs](https://ai.pydantic.dev/api/pydantic_graph/graph/) to manage agentic workflows.
+All use cases (except for a couple) leverages [Pydantic Graphs](https://ai.pydantic.dev/api/pydantic_graph/graph/) to manage agentic workflows.
 Using `graph-based workflows` from the outset is a good **best practice** for several reasons:

 - Most agentic workflows involve multiple agents.
 A graph-based workflow approach provides a consistent foundational pattern, making it easier to understand and maintain across the development team.
 - Introducing graph-based workflows early in the SDLC makes it significantly easier when extensibility and refactoring are required.